darkkeks/kks/README.md

 kks test --range 1 10
 kks test --test 15 -test 16

-# Submit a solution
+# Submit a solution (problem and solution are auto-detected)
+# There will be a confirmation before every submit, to avoid accidental submits
-cd sm01/1; kks submit
+kks submit
+# Manually specify problem and source file
 kks submit -p sm02-3 ./code/main.c

 # Hide contest directory (move to .kks-contests)